ihash22/spring-petclinic/readme_devops.md

 ## Installed UTM VM

-* Installed UTM VM for Macbook as it supports Apple Silicon (M3)
+* Install UTM VM for Macbook as it supports Apple Silicon (M3)

 screenshots/Screenshot 2025-07-31 at 9.17.32 AM.png

-* Created VM with Ubuntu 22.0  Server (ARM 64)
+* Create VM with Ubuntu 22.0  Server (ARM 64)

 screenshots/Screenshot 2025-07-31 at 9.18.48 AM.png